Even Portland’s top luxury hotels can be expected to offer a dash of the city’s signature quirkiness.

-This funky Kimpton hotel is a top-notch choice in Downtown Portland.
-Sure, the decor is uber-bright and a bit odd-ball (not quite as luxurious as that at the Westin), but it adds some fun to the beautiful historic building.
-Rooms are upscale, with flat-screen TVs and coffee makers with free Starbucks coffee, and the bathrooms are attractively decorated but standard in size and layout (no separate showers and soaking tubs).
+This funky Kimpton hotel is a top-notch choice in Downtown Portland, with uber-bright, slightly oddball decor that adds some fun to the beautiful historic building.
+Upscale rooms come with flat-screen TVs, minibars, beds dressed in Frette linens, and coffeemakers with free Starbucks coffee.
+Bathrooms are attractively decorated but standard in size and layout (no separate showers and soaking tubs).
 Amenities include a 24-hour fitness center and a 24-hour business center, as well a bevy of great freebies: morning coffee and tea, evening cocktail hours, and bicycle rentals.
-Overall, it doesn't deliver quite the same professional or luxe vibe as the Westin, but with numerous freebies and a fun vibe, it's nonetheless a great option.

 If channeling James Cagney or Bette Davis while sipping an Old Fashioned is on your bucket list, consider the Hotel deLuxe.
 Decor at this upscale, 130-room boutique is inspired by the Golden Era of Hollywood, where Art Deco lamps, black-and-white photographs, and heavy drapes meet modern luxuries such as flat-screen TVs and iPod docks.
 Rooms have a vintage style that is cheerful rather than sultry, with plush beds and a color scheme of lively, bright pastels.
 But they're small (lower-level rooms start at a mere 155 square feet, and bathrooms can be miniscule), and the location isn't as central as competitors', which puts this option lower on our list.
 Though this hotel doesn't offer the long list of amenities that Hotel Monaco does, it does feature a popular bar as well as a weekly cinema night during the summers and a small fitness center.